gajju44/Tailwind_css/README.md

 # Installation of Tailwind_css

+- you can refer files in repo for some idea

 # Run this commands on terminal after navigating to your working directory:

 ``` npm install -D tailwindcss@latest postcss@latest autoprefixer@latest```